SHARE

 In Italy it is possible to apply for citizenship after 10 years of residence, or 4 for EU citizens and 2 for a resident married to an Italian citizen.
 A language test is also required.

-Sweden is one of the few countries where a language test is not needed.
+Sweden is one of the few countries where language or civics tests are not needed, although the government plans to change this.
 The general rule is 5 consecutive years of residence, with absences of more than six weeks during a year subtracted from the total.
 People married, in a registered partnership or cohabiting partners with a Swedish citizen can apply after three years.

 Denmark allows dual citizenship after the law changed in 2015.
-Former Danish who lost their citizenship by acquiring a foreign one before 1 September 2015 can reacquire it by making a declaration to the Ministry of Immigration and Integration by 30 June 2026.
+Former Danes who lost their citizenship by acquiring a foreign one before September 1st 2015 can reacquire it by making a declaration to the Ministry of Immigration and Integration by June 30th 2026.

 After a recent change in regulations, dual citizenship is also allowed in Norway.
 Those who lost their Norwegian citizenship before 2020 can reacquire it by submitting a notification of citizenship.